There are 4 main components of male sexual function:

 Ejaculatory dysfunction is reduced or absent semen volume.
 It may result from retrograde ejaculation, which may occur in men with diabetes or as a complication of bladder neck surgery or transurethral resection of the prostate.
 It also may result from sympathetic interruption, either due to surgery (eg, retroperitoneal lymph node dissection) or to drugs (eg, guanethidine, phentolamine, phenoxybenzamine, thioridazine).
 Radical prostatectomy (removal of the prostate gland plus the seminal vesicles and regional lymph nodes) eliminates any ejaculation because removing the seminal vesicles and prostate eliminates semen production.

 Premature ejaculation is defined as ejaculation occurring sooner than desired by the man or his partner and causing distress to the couple.
 It is usually caused by sexual inexperience, anxiety, and other psychologic factors instead of disease.
-It can be treated successfully with sex therapy, tricyclic antidepressants, and SSRIs.
+It can be treated successfully with topical anesthetics, sex therapy, tricyclic antidepressants, and selective serotonin reuptake inhibitors.